-Indicates the line (or instruction) in the current frame (see "frame" on page 6-149), which was executing when the called frame was created, i.e., \$cpc.
-See "Program Counter" on page 3-26.
+Indicates the line (or instruction) in the current frame (see "an Ada task, ,frame" on page 6-149), which was executing when the called frame was created, i.e., \$cpc.
+See "Program Counter" on page 3-30.

 This decoration is not displayed if the current frame is frame #0 (with no hidden frames below frame 0); in this case the '= 'decoration will appear in its place.